 "There are an ample amount of dating sites out there, but none of them have delivered on their promise of delivering relationships that are fulfilling and that are lasting," said Jana Bayad, the company's co-founder and CEO.

 "And really, 40 percent of physical attraction really is in your genes, it's in your biology, you can't help it, it's there.
-So that is why we decided this was a solution," Bayad said, citing a research report.
+So that is why we decided this was a solution," Bayad said,

 The company wouldn't share how many users were currently in beta, but secured about $600,000 last month from private investors to help fund its launch early next year.